 Extra tip: Stay away from pure grayscale and black

 Color is a tricky concept to master, especially in the digital space.
-The tips I’ve mentioned above should help ease the process of finding and applying the right colors to your web designs and also help the design’s overall effectiveness.
+The tips I’ve mentioned above should help ease the process of harnessing the color wheel–finding and applying the right colors to your web designs to further the design’s overall effectiveness.
 Remember, the best way to learn how to create stunning color schemes is practice—so get started today and have fun exploring different color combinations!